P2687532/face-attendance-web-app-react-python/README.md

     npm start

-ou may need to adjust your browser to allow access to your webcam through an unsecure conection from the EC2 ip address.
+Need to adjust browser to allow access to webcam through an unsecure conection from the EC2 ip address.
 In chrome this setting is adjusted here __chrome://flags/#unsafely-treat-insecure-origin-as-secure__